lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 ### Disclaimer

 Having an actual day job, I barely managed to publish this article and create the NuGet package in time for Santa.
 The GitHub should be up early January.
-If you want to wait for that, whenever it's ready I'll post it on twitter so follow me if you'd like a notification.
-You can already play with it using the NuGet package below, but note that I mainly focused on the API, there's a ton of room for simple performance optimizations, especially with serialization performance, but that just hasn't been a priority for my project.
+Follow me if you want a notification, otherwise feel free to take it for a spin using the link below!

 | Package | NuGet |
 |---|:-:|